simonmichael/hledger_site/src/just.md

 $ just --choose
 ```

-## Showing report output in the preview
+## Showing report output in the preview pane

-This makes fzf show the command output in the preview pane.
 This is great for selecting and viewing reports.
 Careful - it will run every command you select!
-So be sure your commands are safe to run often (eg hledger reports):
+So be sure your commands are safe to run often (eg hledger reports).
+If you have less safe commands, you might want to move them to a separate just file.
+Then:

 ```cli
 $ export JUST_CHOOSER="fzf --preview='just {}'"